Evolution of transport under cumulative damage in metro systems: Transportation networks under cumulative damage

 for $\,T=1,2,\ldots$ with the initial condition $h_{ij}(0)=1$, i.e. no faults exist for all the edges at $T=0$.
-For the sake of an undamaged reference edge during the damage evolution we choose randomly an edge $\mathcal{E}^\star$ which does not evolve according to Eq. (\ref{problinks}) and maintains $h_{\mathcal{E}^\star}(T)=1$, i.e. remains without damage for all $T \geq 0$. \\[2mm] Equation (\ref{problinks}) indicates the probability for the event that at time $T$ the number of faults $h_{ij}(T)=h_{ij}(T-1)+1$ are increased by one.
-In our analysis, the damage is distributed without maintaining the symmetry of the initially undirected network, i.e. damage in the edge $(i,j)$ evolves independently of the damage in edge $(j,i)$ thus in the general case $h_{ij}(T)$ is independent of the value $h_{ji}(T)$ and also $\pi_{ij}(T)$ from $\pi_{ji}(T)$ which is generating a biased network.
+For the sake of an undamaged reference edge during the damage evolution we choose randomly an edge $\mathcal{E}^\star$ which does not evolve according to Eq. (\ref{problinks}) and maintains $h_{\mathcal{E}^\star}(T)=1$, i.e. remains without damage for all $T \geq 0$. \\[2mm] Equation (\ref{problinks}) indicates the probability for the event that at time $T$ the number of faults $h_{ij}(T)=h_{ij}(T-1)+1$ is increased by one.
+In this manner, the variable $T$ is a measure of the total number of hits in the links of the network. \\[2mm] In our analysis, the damage is distributed without maintaining the symmetry of the initially undirected network, i.e. damage in the edge $(i,j)$ evolves independently of the damage in edge $(j,i)$ thus in the general case $h_{ij}(T)$ is independent of the value $h_{ji}(T)$ and also $\pi_{ij}(T)$ from $\pi_{ji}(T)$ which is generating a biased network.
 With Eq. (\ref{problinks}) at $T=1$ the first hit (fault) is randomly generated for any selected link $(i,j)$ with equal probability $\pi_{ij}(1)=\frac{1}{|\mathcal{E}|-1}$ for $(i,j)\in \mathcal{E}\setminus\mathcal{E}^\star$ (where $\mathcal{E}\setminus\mathcal{E}^\star$ denotes the set of edges minus the particular edge $\mathcal{E}^\star$).
 The occurrence of the second fault at $T=2$ depends on the previous configuration and so on. \\[2mm] An essential feature of the probabilities in Eq. (\ref{problinks}) is that they produce preferential damage if a link has already suffered damage in the past.
 A link has a higher probability to get a fault with respect to a link never being damaged.
 Such preferential random processes have been explored in different contexts in science (see Ref. \cite{NetworkScienceBook2016}), being a key element in our model that generates complexity in the distribution of damage reflected by asymptotically emerging power-law and fractal features.
-An asymptotic analysis of the time-evolution of the fault number distribution resulting from Eq. (\ref{problinks}) shows that a power-law scaling with features of a stochastic fractal emerge (See Ref. \cite{Aging_PhysRevE2019}).
+An asymptotic analysis of the time-evolution of the fault number distribution resulting from Eq. (\ref{problinks}) shows that a power-law scaling with features of a stochastic fractal emerge (see Ref. \cite{Aging_PhysRevE2019}).
 Such a preferential damage accumulation mechanism can be observed in several adaptive complex systems such as living beings and was suggested as a model for aging \cite{WangMiWun2009,WangMi2015,WangMi2015b}. \\[3mm] Now, we aim to describe how the structure reacts to the damage hits occurring stochastically to the edges.
 We describe the effects of the damage by using the information in the matrix of weights $\mathbf{\Omega}(T)$.
 In terms of the values $h_{ij}(T)$, the matrix $\mathbf{\Omega}(T)$ defines the global state of the network containing the complete information on the network topology at time $T$.
 Its matrix elements